November 2013

 e.
 Citation

 Use the APA (American Psychological Association) Referencing System.
 APA Style® requires references both in-text and in a list of references.
-The rules of APA Style® are detailed in the Publication Manual of the American Psychological Association (current edition).
+The rules of APA Style® are detailed in the

 f.
 Colon (:)